rajjitlai/BCA-4th-Sem/README.md

 ## Usage

-To use this project, follow these steps:

-1. Open the file "index.html" in a web browser.
+To use this project open the file "index.html" in a web browser.

 ## Contributing